Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Asymptotic boundary conditions and the gauge group

 If we now impose temporal gauge $A_0=0$ we obtain $F_{0i}=\partial_0 A_i=\dot{A}_i$.
 We can then rewrite the action as\footnote{We use $(-,+,+,+)$ signature for the metric, which explains the minus sign in $-\dot{A}_i\dot{A}^i$.}

 But $F_{ij}$ is just the curvature of the connection $A_i$ on three-dimensional space $\Sigma$, so in coordinate-free notation we find, with slight abuse of notation:

 where it is understood that $A\in Q\subset \Omega^1(\Sigma,\text{Ad}(P))$ signifies the spatial part of $A_\mu$.
 Technically there is no sense in which the spatial gauge field $A$ has a time-derivative $\dot{A}$.
 What is really meant by this expression is that $\dot{A}$ should be viewed as a tangent vector at the point $A$, obtained as a derivative along a curve $\R\to Q$.
-Thus we replace $\dot{A}\to \alpha_A\in T_AQ$ and we obtain the Lagrangian in Eq. \eqref{YMlagrangian}.

-Now, we want the Lagrangian to be well-defined as an integral over $\Sigma$, and so we require both $\norm{\alpha_A}$ and $\norm{F(A)}$ to be separately finite, anticipating also that the energy is the sum of these.
+Thus we replace $\dot{A}\to \alpha_A\in T_AQ$ and we obtain the Lagrangian in Eq. \eqref{YMlagrangian}. $\Box$ \\ \\ Now, we need the instantaneous Lagrangian to be well defined as an integral over $\Sigma$, and so we require both $\norm{\alpha_A}$ and $\norm{F(A)}$ to be separately finite, anticipating also that the energy is the sum of these.
 As these norms are just integrals over 3-dimensional space, square-integrability requires that $\alpha_A$ and $F(A)$ fall-off sufficiently quickly towards spatial asymptotic infinity.
 Denoting by $g_\Sigma$ the metric and writing

 we need to require that, as $r\to\infty$: \\

 (i) $g_\Sigma(\alpha_A,\alpha_A)\to 0+\mathcal{O}\left(r^{-3-\epsilon}\right)$;